Been wondering how to ace your Cornell interview? Keep reading to find out everything you need to know!

 If you have any additional questions regarding the Cornell interview, see below for some of our most commonly asked questions.

-No, only those applying to the College of Architecture, Art and Planning can get an interview.
+No, only those applying to the College of Architecture, Art, and Planning can get an interview.
 Architecture students will require a personal interview, while art and urban and regional studies students are highly advised to book one, despite it not being mandatory in their case.

 Cornell interviews are evaluative and can certainly increase your chances of admission.
 Not only is it an opportunity for you to learn more about the school and program, but it can also be a chance to show some of your sample work.
 Also, you can use it to address any underlying questions you may have.

 Every applicant to the architecture program must be interviewed to be considered.
-While Cornell doesn’t release interview statistics for students applying to the Department of Art or Urban and Regional studies, it can be assumed to be fairly high given it is strongly recommended, and if the appointment is made early enough.
+While Cornell doesn’t release interview statistics for students applying to the Department of Art or Urban and Regional studies, it can be assumed to be fairly high given it is strongly recommended and the appointment is made early enough.

 Be sure to keep in mind when decisions come out.

-Although Cornell doesn’t specify an exact length for interviews to students applying to these three programs, they can generally be expected to be in line with other Ivy League interviews at approximately half an hour and be more open-ended than say a job interview.
+Although Cornell doesn’t specify an exact length for interviews to students applying to these three programs, they can generally be expected to be in line with other Ivy League interviews at approximately half an hour and be more open-ended than, say, a job interview.

 Getting an interview can make or break your application.
-For students applying to the College of Architecture, Art, and Planning, the interview is a large factor when it comes to admissions and necessary for architecture students.
+For students applying to the College of Architecture, Art, and Planning, the interview is a large factor when it comes to admissions and is necessary for architecture students.

 It also helps you understand the program a bit better, and gives you the ability to ask any relevant questions about the school and department.